 Obviously, the dream image “bird” can have different meanings

 depending on person and time.
-However, the notion of over-determination of dream
+Yet, the notion of over-determination of dream

 content does not refer to the relativity of dream imagery.

 Dreams are never absurd or nonsensical.
-They are the creative products of an inner light, which many thinkers in history have associated with the god image.
+They are the creative products of an inner light, something which many thinkers in history have associated with the god image.
 It is described as a bodiless inner eye, surrounded by light, or itself a light.
-Plato, and many Christian mystics as well, call it the eye of the soul.
+Plato and many a Christian mystic call it the eye of the soul.
 According to Paracelsus, man learns about this inner light through his dreams: “As the light of nature cannot speak, it buildeth shapes in sleep from the power of the word” (Liber de caducis).
-This inner light, according to Paracelsus, “is that which giveth faith” (cf. von Franz, 1998, p.8).
-Thus, an eye is looking at us from within, and the sphinx really exists.
+This inner light, according to Paracelsus, “is that which giveth faith” (cf. von Franz, 1998, p.
+8).
+An eye is looking at us from within — the sphinx really exists.
 The presumptuous ones, who think that they have seen through the mystery of the sphinx, are only fooling themselves.
-Out of the darkness of the unconscious emerges a divine light, which has much greater scope than one-sided ego consciousness.
+Out of the darkness of the unknown emerges a divine light, which has much greater scope than one-sided ego consciousness.

 Primary narcissism = archaic wholeness?

-According to Freud, religious notions such as the inner divine light, as a motive from within, are derivatives of “primary narcissism.”
-However, the classical theory of primary and secondary narcissism is today regarded as obsolete by most authors on the subject.
+According to Freud, religious notions, such as the inner divine light as a motif from within, are derivatives of “primary narcissism.”
+However, the classical theory of primary and secondary narcissism is today viewed as obsolete by most authors on the subject.
 Secondary narcissism is defined as love of self which results from introjecting and identifying with an object.
 In some cases, the fixation on the love object is really predicated on an underlying secondary narcissism, which aims at ego cathexis.
 Cathexis means the investment of mental or emotional energy in a person, object, or idea.
 It is a narcissistic form of love, a theoretical notion which still holds true.
 For instance, a woman dates a film star to take part in his lustre.

 (love of self which precedes loving others) is no longer justified.